12 Beautiful Villages on the South Coast of France

 The pretty carousel at Saint-Raphael

-5. Hyeres – Climb a tower and a hill for great views
+5. Hyeres – Climb a tower for great views

 Porte Massillon is a gateway into the town of Hyeres